 Pinterest images should be long and narrow to take up the maximum amount of visual space and get noticed!
 Look at your favorite pins and see what the images have in common so you see what types of images are repinned and shared.
 I create images that are up to 1000 pixels by 1500 pixels.
 This creates an engaging invitation to repin your pinned article.

 - Add your custom Pinterest image with your branding and website on it.

-- Add 100 – 200 words of text to describe your pin using relevant keywords.
+- Add up to 500 words of text to describe your pin using relevant keywords.
 Remember people tweet directly from Pinterest so keep it concise and interesting.

 - Add a link to your blog article or home page in the description.

 - Edit the pin to add the link in the source.

 4. Build relevant links back to your website or blog

 You have two opportunities with each pin to add your link: one in the description and one in the source for the pin.

 Embedding pins on your blog is easy and a great way to get more repins.
 You can create an embed code on the Pinterest site.